lupyuen/pinetime-rust-mynewt/rust/app/src/handdrawn.md

 A: Any __Linux, macOS AND Windows__ computer works great for coding in Embedded Rust and WebAssembly...
 Even a Raspberry Pi!

 If you prefer zero setup, we can build our Embedded Rust and WebAssembly programs __in the Cloud__!
-(Provided free of change by GitHub Actions and GitHub CI)
+(Provided free of change by GitHub Actions and GitLab CI)

 It feels strange...
 But building and testing Embedded Programs will work on a __Mobile Web Browser__!